hanumantharao19/devops_mhr_documents/kubernetes_interview_question.md

 ## what k8 Cluster:
 Group of worker nodes is called cluster
+## kubernetes components running on which ports
+ - ETCD is running on port  ---2379
+ - Kbuelet is running on port --10250
+ - Kube-scheduler is running on port ----10251
+ - Kube-controller-manager is running on port ---10252
+ - services are running on ports 30000-32677

 ## What are the main feild  it the Kubernetes file: